 The Spa of Edipsos: You’ll discover a Belle Epoque atmosphere in one of the most timeless spas in Greece.

-Arahova: Cosmopolitan Arahova, below the Parnassos ski resort, are popular for winter holidays, before or apres ski.
+Arahova: Cosmopolitan Arahova, below the Parnassos ski resort, is popular for winter holidays, before or apres ski.

 Delphi: In the historic settlement of Delphi you will find the house-museum of Angelos Sikelianos, the Greek poet that revived the Delphic Festival in 1927 and 1930, as well as the European Cultural Centre of Delphi.

-The other side of Mount Parnassos: Polidrosos, Ancient Lilea, Tithorea, Amphiklia, Gravia with the famous “Hani of Gravia” are just a few of the attractions hidden in the… other side of Mount Parnassos.
+The other side of Mount Parnassos: Polidrosos, Ancient Lilea, Tithorea, Amphiklia, Gravia with the famous “Hani of Gravia” are just a few of the attractions hidden on the… other side of Mount Parnassos.